 Our investment policies may be amended or changed at any time by our board of managers.
-In the years ahead, we plan on continuing our expansion of lending, increasing our geographic diversity, growing our rehab lending program, and improving our financial performance.
-We will be adding systems and people to accomplish these goals.
+In the years ahead, we plan maintaining or growing our current level of lending, increasing our geographic diversity, growing our rehab lending program, and improving our financial performance.
+We may be adding systems and people to accomplish these goals.

-As we continue to grow our business, we are focusing some of our efforts on our rehab loan program, which we believe in the long run will face less bank competition.
+As we continue to grow our business, we are focusing some of our efforts on our rehab program, which we believe in the long run will face less bank competition and have more stable demand than our new construction program.